Creative Engagement Fellowship

 The Fellowship was developed through the work accomplished by U.matter, an engagement project focused on supporting community health, and funding supplied by the Wellcome Trust’s Institutional Strategic Support Fund, which supports research within health and biomedical sciences towards interdisciplinary research and public engagement.

 For the scheme, each project is proposed by the academic but developed with the creative practitioner for effective public engagement.
 The creative practitioner will be found through our staff at Attenborough Arts Centre, utilising our networks of working artists across Leicestershire and the UK.
-For Phase 1 we found truly incredible artists and creatives who were embedded within their communities and experts within their own fields, which brought projects to life in an exciting and ground-breaking way.

 If you would like more information, please email our Academic Engagement Coordinator, Paige Manning, at firstname.lastname@example.org

 Exploring Cultural and Traditional Perceptions of Natural Remedy Use in Leicester based South Asian Communities